Ryanfzhang/STIMP-tutorials/docs/source/usage.rst

 The imputation step intends to reconstruct multiple potential complete spatiotemporal Chl_a distributions from partial observations.
 Due to the collected remote sensing Chl_a data does not contain ground truth for unobserved data, we can ramdomly select part of observation as imputation target to train the imputation function :math:`p_\theta(\mathbf{X}|\mathbf{X}^{ob})`.
+To assess the performance of STIMP, we randomly selected nine different rates of missing data, ranging from 10% to 90%, for choosing observed data as imputation targets.
+Four coastal ocean regions, including Pearl River Estuary, Northern Gulf of Mexico, Chesapeake Bay and Yangtze River Estuary, are selected to conduct the experiments.

 .. code-block:: bash